 The Cosmic Origins Spectrograph (COS

 ) is an ultraviolet spectrograph designed to optimize observations of point sources.
 It was installed during Servicing Mission 4 in the instrument bay previously occupied by COSTAR.
 COS is designed to be a very high throughput instrument, providing medium to low resolution ultraviolet spectroscopy.
-The instrument has two channels for ultraviolet spectroscopy: Far-ultraviolet (FUV
+The instrument has two channels for ultraviolet spectroscopy: Far-ultraviolet (FUV) and Near-ultraviolet (NUV).

-COS/FUV uses a single optical element to disperse and focus the light onto a crossed-delay-line (XDL) detector; the result is high ultraviolet sensitivity from about 900 Å to 2050 Å with four resolving power modes: R ~ 1500, R ~ 2500, R ~ 10,000, and R ~ 20,000 (for detailed information on the resolving power of the FUV channel, please see the COS Instrument Handbook
+COS/FUV uses a single optical element to disperse and focus light onto a crossed-delay-line (XDL) detector; the result is high ultraviolet sensitivity from about 900 Å to 2050 Å with resolving power for different modes ranging from R ~ 1300 to ~ 17,000 (for detailed information on the resolving power of the FUV channel, please see the COS Instrument Handbook

 The resolution values quoted here are based on ray-trace models, so actual resolution may be slightly different.
 However, preliminary comparison with on-orbit test data appears consistent with the predictions of these models.
-At the 1055 Å setting, these ray-trace models predict that a resolution between 8000 to 10,000 can be obtained on segment B of the COS FUV detector between 900 Å and 970 Å, while for the 1096 Å setting, resolutions between 8000 and 12,000 can be obtained between 940 Å and 1080
+At the 1055 Å setting, these ray-trace models predict that a resolution between 7000 and 8500 can be obtained on segment B of the COS FUV detector between 900 Å and 970 Å, while for the 1096 Å setting, resolutions between 7000 and 10,000 can be obtained between 940 Å and 1080

 ).
 A simple way to remove these detector features is to obtain exposures at multiple FP-POS

 settings, both of which shift the spectrum on the detector, and combine them in wavelength space.
 This is especially important for the COS FUV detector as the fixed pattern noise is larger and more poorly characterized than that of the NUV detector.
 In addition, the consistent use of multiple FP-POS